 Hor’s D’ oeuvres can be served both hot or cold and are not typically served on bread or crackers.
 For example, if you serve a piece of prosciutto on a cracker it is a canapé, but if you serve that same piece of prosciutto on a toothpick, it becomes an hor’s d’ oeuvre.

-If you are serving these as appetizers or finger foods for a brunch or shower, pair them with champagne or Prosecco.
+If you’re serving these finger foods for a brunch or shower, pair them with champagne or Prosecco.
 The bubbles are perfect for cutting through the fat from both the cheese and the bacon.

-Gin pairs well with aged Gouda, as does rum and bourbon or whiskey.
+Gin pairs well with aged Gouda, as does rum, bourbon or whiskey.
 Beer is also a great drink with cheese.
 Here’s a great list of cocktails to try.

 - Blackberry Sparkler Cocktail